 Frequently Asked Questions

 Apply in Your State

 Medical Cannabis Resources & News

-A Natural Alternative for UT Residents The state of Utah has provided a list of medical conditions that they consider to be qualifying for the use of medical marijuana.
-Below you can view the list of approved medical conditions provided by the Utah Department of Health to find out if you qualify for a Utah…
+A Natural Alternative for OK Residents The state of Oklahoma has provided a list of medical conditions that they consider to be qualifying for the use of medical marijuana.
+Below you can view the list of approved medical conditions provided by the state of Oklahoma to find out if you qualify for an OK medical…